browserengineering/book/book/browsersandweb.md

 [^loss-of-control]: Loss of control is not necessarily specific to the web---much of computing these days relies on mountains of other peoples’ code.

-Behind the philosophy lies a web browser's implementations of [inversion of control][inversion], [constraint programming][constraints], and [declarative programming][declarative].
+Behind its philosophy lies a web browser's implementations of [inversion of control][inversion], [constraint programming][constraints], and [declarative programming][declarative].
 The web _inverts control_, with an intermediary---the browser---handling most of the rendering, and the web developer specifying